Build a Recycled Greenhouse

 To be honest, I've never met such a hard-working lady—not only does Bev do all this, but she's a top-notch Realtor too!

 The best way to heat a greenhouse is with a propane heater.
-This will provide a consistent level of heat that will not fluctuate with the outside temperature.
+This provides a consistent level of heat that will not fluctuate with the outside temperature.

 Yes, greenhouses need ventilation to prevent the build-up of heat and humidity inside the greenhouse.
 The ventilation should be opened in the morning to let the hot air out and closed in the evening to keep the warm air in.